MrPratula/ing-sw-2020-romeo-pozzan-prada/README.md

 Santorini is a simple table-game playable in 2 or 3 players.
 Choose your God Card, place your tokens onto the battlefield and get ready to climb the 3rd level before your enemies even notice it.

-[Here](https://github.com/MrPratula/ing-sw-2020-romeo-pozzan-prada/blob/master/deliveries/slide/santorini_rules_en.pdf) your can find the official rules.
+[Here](https://github.com/MrPratula/ing-sw-2020-romeo-pozzan-prada/blob/master/deliveries/slide/santorini_rules_en.pdf) you can find the official rules.

 ## Introduction